 - The decisions of the judges will be final in all instances.
 Copies of the official judging scorecards will be destroyed immediately following the competition.

 - Cash prizes are generously provided as follows:

 - It is expected that competitors will conduct themselves professionally and appropriately at all times when representing the Canadian Young Speakers for Agriculture competition and its sponsors.
 As with all youth activities, 100% participation is expected from each participant.

-- In the event that the rules may be reproduced by a third party for promotion or other uses, it is to be noted that the rules as defined in the CYSA Inc. Board records for the current year in question will prevail in all and any instance.
+- Should the rules be reproduced by a third party for promotional or other uses, it is to be noted that the rules as defined in the CYSA Inc. Board records for the current year in question will prevail in all and any circumstances.

-- In the event that any matter or concern should arise at any time during the competition, the President and the Board Chair will review the matter and their decision will be final in all instances.
+- Should any issue or concern arise at any time during the competition, the President and the Board Chair will review the matter and their decision will be final in all instances.

 Competitors will be evaluated according to the following score sheets: